Bill number does not exist. Enter a vaild keyword.

 (c) Information that is communicated to a physician to obtain controlled paraphernalia from the physician in violation of this subtitle is not a privileged communication.

-(d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 4 years or a fine not exceeding $25,000 or both.
+(d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to:

 Click to return on the top page